MonoGame/docs.monogame.github.io/articles/getting_started/3_understanding_the_code.md

 ---
 title: Understanding the Code
-description: A look at the code that is generated after creating a new project.
+description: This tutorial will go over the code that is generated when you start a blank project.
 ---

-# Understanding the Code

-This tutorial will go over the code that is generated when you start a blank project.
+> [!NOTE]
 > For help with creating a project, please look at the Creating a New Project section of the [Getting Started guide](index.md).

 Within the **Game.cs** class file, which is the core of any MonoGame project, you will find several critical sections necessary for your game to run: